 Prepare for your spring garden clean-up by having the right tools on hand.
-These include garden gloves, a shovel, a trowel, an aerator, lawn mower, compost and mulch.
-If you don’t own an aerator, ask a neighbour or rent one from a home and garden centre.
+These include garden gloves, a shovel, a trowel, an aerator, lawn mower, compost, and mulch.
+If you don’t own an aerator, ask a neighbor or rent one from a home and garden center.

 This is also a good time to check that your lawn mower is in good working order, and the blades are sharp before the first mow.
 Cutting a lawn with dull blades may tear grass plants, creating an environment for turf disease.